 AutoFilter in Excel – Example #1

-For a real estate website, they have data for different property types “residential, commercial” also they have specific broker and photographer who clicked the images for those real estate properties.
+For a real estate website, they have data for different property types “residential, commercial” also, they have specific brokers and photographers who clicked the images for those real estate properties.
 The company also maintains the picture count in the properties taken by the photographer.

-Now the task is to find which city has a picture count of 33 and broker Prateek has that property.
+The task is to find which city has a picture count of 33, and broker Prateek has that property.